U-Alberta/ADaPT-ML/README.md

 - **2d** is the main labeling interface determined by the [example config file](label-studio/config/example_config.xml), with different tabs for multiple annotators.
 - **2e** once annotation is complete, the tasks are exported as JSON and moved and renamed to `$LS_ANNOTATIONS_PATH/annotations/example_annotations.json`

 Now that we have labeled all of our sample data and exported the results, we need to process the JSON file back into the Pandas DataFrames that ADaPT-ML can use.
 Because we had multiple annotators label each datapoint, we need to decide how we want to compile these into one gold label set.
-These two tasks can be accomplished using the command at the end of this code block:
+These two tasks can be accomplished using the command after this code block:
 ```shell
 docker exec label-studio-dev python ./ls/process_annotations.py --help